-A Natural History of the Nipomo Mesa Region is as relevant in 2019 as when it was written in 2004.
+A Natural History of the Nipomo Mesa Region is as relevant today as when it was written in 2004.
 Join author, Corrine Ardoin, on her walk through the history, the love and the controversy surrounding this unique ecosystem.
 Including a Roadside Geology Tour with Ralph Bishop, Corrine’s book will take you back to a time when the Chumash witnessed their homeland change forever.
 Explorers, soldiers, surveyors, settlers, townspeople, the railroad, the ranchers, and the highways came to dominate the land.
 Reading this book may help you to see it as the Chumash had long ago, and even the Dunites who lived their rambling, idyllic lives in the ever-changing hills of sand, The Guadalupe-Nipomo Dunes.

 Solvang Book Loft

 At its core, A Place Called the Way is a multi-generational study and examination of humanity in all its glory and frailty, bringing to mind classics like The Joy Luck Club and One Hundred Years of Solitude.
 With the stroke of a pen, the author exposes the murkiness behind the façade we present to the world and the struggles underneath the surface that threatens to pull us under.
 Riveting, with a raw quality that is deeply affecting, it will surely have readers rapidly turning pages to find out what happens next. -Book Review Directory